niklasvh/html2canvas/readme.md

 ###Browser compatibility###

-The script should work fine on the following browsers:
+The library should work fine on the following browsers (with `Promise` polyfill):

 * Firefox 3.5+
 * Google Chrome